 That tend to see more positive results from your efforts.

-In some cases, you might want to use insurance data for your own purposes.
+In some cases, you might want to use web scraping insurance data for your own purposes.

-It might also be useful to stay up to date regarding news data extraction and automation, since it may have significant affect on market behaviors.
+It might also be useful to stay up to date regarding news data extraction and automation since it may have a significant affect on market behaviors.